Abhishek Desai, MD

 Research

-I was previously the Clinical Research Fellow at the Penn Center for Human Appearance, where I co-authored a textbook chapter on minimally invasive anterior component separation, published on machine learning methods to augment surgical risk modeling with unstructured data, and explored applications of 3-D computer vision for pre- & post-operative decision-making.
+I was previously the Clinical Research Fellow at the Penn Center for Human Appearance, where I co-authored a textbook chapter on minimally invasive anterior component separation, published on machine learning methods to augment surgical risk modeling with unstructured data, and explored applications of 3-D computer vision for peri-operative decision-making.
 See selected publications.

 What does "headclone" mean?